Cornish Seal Sanctuary: Rescue work

 On average the centre has between sixty and seventy seals pups in their care, and in 2018 over eighty have been rescued from the wild.
 Main reasons for a pup's rescue can be because it is separated from their mothers and are unable to feed, or they can be entangled in marine litter.
 The aim is to release them back into the wild having given them the best chance of survival.

 The rescue normally starts with a call about an apparently abandoned pup.
 If the rescue team decide that the pup is in danger, it is captured and taken to the sanctuary.
 Upon arrival, a full medical assessment is carried out, and a course of treatment is decided.
 Many of the pups are malnourished, with infected wounds.
 When the seal starts to recover and gain weight, it is transferred to a convalescence pool, where it interacts with convalescing and resident seals, and learns to compete for its food.
 After a few months, when the seal has reached a good weight and is back to full health, it is released into the sea, preferably near where it was originally discovered.
 Before release each seal is given a flipper tag, and recently also a hat tag which falls off at the first moult.
 These provide useful information on the survival rate of the rescues.

 The sanctuary aims to rehabilitate all rescued pups and has an impressive record.
 Between 1981 and 2013 only four seals have been considered as unlikely to be able to survive in the wild.
-They have joined the full-time residents at the sanctuary Like Ray who has brain damage and is partially blind and is a favorite to many..
+They have joined the full-time residents at the sanctuary Like Ray who has brain damage and is partially blind and is a favorite to many.
 The long-term residents are seals unable to survive in the wild for health reasons or just because they have been in captivity too long.
 Some of the residents share a pool with the rescue pups.
 They help at feeding times by demonstrating to the pups the best way to compete for their food.

-Some of the other animals in the sanctuary are South American sea lion, southern sea lion (Otaria flavescens), Humboldt penguin (Spheniscus humboldti), Grey seal (Halichoerus grypus) and common seal (Phoca vitulina).
+Permanent Residents

+The sanctuary's primary focus is rescue and rehabilitation, but some rescues can't be released back into the wild due to various reasons such as ongoing medical issues which require lifelong care, or the rescue becoming too socialised to human contact.

+The sanctuary is currently home to 8 resident Grey Seals and 3 Common Seals, providing a safe and enriching environment for these animals that cannot be released.